RavindraPersaud/CSE1201-OFFICAL-Project-files/docs/CSE 1201 Project Standards.md

 |   |-- ...
 |
 |-- README.md
-|-- NotPad--.exe
 |-- ...

 ******
 ### /group-2-semester-project
-The root file taht contains the folders mentioned below, a user manual (README.md) and any random files/folders that cannot be organised into the folders seen in the file structure.
+The root file contains the folders mentioned below, a user manual (README.md) and any random files/folders that cannot be organised into the folders seen in the file structure.

 ### /src
-Contains **main.c** and primary source files.
+Contains the source files including **main.c** and the NotPad--.exe file.

 ### .c Files in /src
 The source files define functions which will be called in main.c or by other .c files.